yequanrui/Oracle_Note/README.md

 # Oracle_Note
-Oracle Note made by WinCHM
+The notes made by WinCHM when I learn the oracle